Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 Even though you won’t need to deal with a lender, there’s no escaping the closing and title process to make sure there are no problems with the title of the home and that the transaction closes smoothly.

 Depending on where the property is located, your settlement agent will do a couple of things for you.
-They’ll act as an independent third party to hold, account for, and transfer money, and they’ll also facilitate the title search and title transfer.
+They’ll act as an independent third party to hold, account for, and transfer money.
+They’ll also facilitate the title search and title transfer.

 In most states, your settlement agent will be a title or escrow company, but in others, the closing may be handled by special closing attorneys.
 Talk to your real estate agent and choose a settlement agent who can see the deal through to completion and ensure the title research is thorough.